jonaspleyer/peace-of-posters/README.md

 [peace-of-posters (PoP)](https://github.com/jonaspleyer/peace-of-posters) is a Typst package to help creating scientific posters.
 It is flexible and can be used for different sizes and layouts.
-To see what is possible have a look at some of my own real-world examples in the [showcase](https://jonaspleyer.github.io/peace-of-posters/showcase/) section of the documentation.
+To see what is possible, have a look at the [showcase](https://jonaspleyer.github.io/peace-of-posters/showcase/) section of the documentation.

 ## Documentation
-The external [documentation](https://jonaspleyer.github.io/peace-of-posters/) is coming along slowly.
+Use the external [documentation](https://jonaspleyer.github.io/peace-of-posters/) built with [HUGO](https://gohugo.io/).
-Most notably, there are examples and showcases missing but I hope to be adding them over the coming months.
+If would like to contribute and showcase your own poster, feel free to open a [PR](https://github.com/jonaspleyer/peace-of-posters/compare).

 ## License
 Download the [MIT License](https://www.mit.edu/~amini/LICENSE.md)